-(2) If moreover $n\ge 4$~, then there is a \emph{minimal} foliation on $M$ homotopic to $\xi$ and whose gradient is homotopic to $J$~. \end{TA}

-``Minimal'' meaning of course that all leaves are dense.
-In dimension 3, another proof of (1) was recently given \cite{lm}, different from that of the present paper, and which also uses only elementary means, and builds a foliation of much more explicit structure than we do here.
+Moreover, we make the h-principle produce foliations which are \emph{ minimal}, that is, all leaves are dense in $M$~. \medbreak

-\begin{cor} Every closed, connected manifold of dimension at least $4$ and whose Euler characteristic is null, admits a smooth minimal foliation of codimension one. \end{cor} For example, $\S^5$ and $\S^2\times\S^3$ do.
-So, in higher dimensions and in the general frame of smooth foliations of codimension 1, there seems to be nothing like Novikov's closed leaf theorem.
+\begin{TA} On every closed manifold of dimension at least $4$~, every formal foliation is homotopic to some \emph{minimal} foliation. \end{TA} \begin{cor} Every closed, connected manifold of dimension at least $4$ and whose Euler characteristic is null, admits a minimal, smooth foliation of codimension one. \end{cor} For example, $\S^5$ does, as well as $\S^3\times\S^2$~, $\S^3\times\S^1$~, and $(\S^2\times\S^2)\sharp (\S^3\times\S^1)\sharp(\S^3\times\S^1)$~.
+This corollary answers a classical question raised by Lawson, and disproves a classical conjecture about an analogue, in high dimensions, of Novikov's closed leaf theorem \cite{lawson}.

-Although it answers a question usually considered open, actually this corollary is not new.
-In paragraphs 2 to 6 of \cite{thurston76}, on an arbitrary closed manifold whose dimension is at least 4 and whose Euler characteristic is null, is manufactured a smooth foliation which is by construction without compact leaf.
-A very little more care in Thurston's method makes it minimal.
-So, this corollary is a {\it ``new theorem in Thurston '76''.} On the contrary, the existence of a foliation {\it smooth} and {\it minimal,} {\it in every homotopy class of $\G$-structures,} is new. \medbreak

-The proof of theorem A is constructive and essentially local: one performs explicit local modifications of $\xi$ and $J$ until $\xi$ is regular and negatively transverse to $J$~.
-To force these modifications to be homotopies, eventually $\xi$ (resp. $J$) is previously given locally a reflection symmetry, and the modification is then applied twice, respecting this symmetry.
-This elementary trick spares, at the end of the construction, any need to adjust the $\G$-structure class.
-The final regularization step is much as in \cite{thurston76}: the singular set having been given the form of round singularities \cite{asimov}, each of them is eliminated by a turbulization, at the cost of leaving a ``hole'', that is, a part of the manifold left unfoliated.
-The hole is then filled by Thurston's construction.